Junk Removal Pros Plus

 - Type of waste, junk, or debris to be removed

-The amount of junk that needs to be removed plays a big role, too.
+The amount of junk that needs to be removed is a big factor, too.
 For example, large cleanups will require a bigger truck or container with a large loading capacity, as well as more labor hours to complete the job.
 The same is true for complex cleanups, like having to carry items down multiple flights of stairs or removing an old heavy piano that needs to be disassembled in order to remove it safely, or other situations that require more time and/or manpower.

 Certain types of waste, junk, and debris cost more to dispose of than others.
 For example, hazardous materials cost more due to environmental laws, safety concerns, and disposal requirements.